MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 ## Step 4.
 Configure user flows

 In this step, configure the **Sign up and sign in**, and **Password reset** user flows.
 Sign up and sign in user flow enables a user to create an account or sign in to their account.
-Password reset flow enables a user to choose a new password after veifying their email.
+Password reset flow enables a user to choose a new password after email verification.
 More information: [User flow and policy in Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/user-flow-overview#user-flow-versions)

 ![Configure user flows](media/authentication/b2c-user-flows.png "Configure user flows")